salimuddin07/AIO-converter/LOCAL_SETUP.md

 # Local Backend Setup Guide

 ## Overview
-This project has been configured to run the backend locally instead of using Railway hosting to avoid server errors.
+This project now runs exclusively on the local backend.
+Railway hosting was retired on 2025-10-04 to avoid server errors and simplify the workflow.

 ## Backend Setup